Skip to content Skip to Chat

 7. Finance Manager

 A finance manager is responsible for budgeting, forecasting, and preparing financial reports.
 Their goal is to ensure that an organization or individual client uses their monetary resources efficiently and effectively.
-A good finance manager utilizes their professional expertise to maximize profits and minimize losses, stimulating long-term stability and possibilities for corporate expansion.
-The median annual salary for a financial manager in the U.S. is $131,710, with the bottom 10% earning less than $77,040 and the top 10% earning more than $208,000.
+A good finance manager uses their expertise to maximize profits and minimize losses, stimulating long-term stability and possibilities for corporate expansion.
+The average annual salary for financial managers in May 2023 was $156,100, with the bottom 10% earning less than $82,870 and the top 10% earning more than $239,200.

 8. Cost Estimator

-A cost estimator is responsible for keeping track of the estimated costs associated with any given project using advanced financial models and techniques to account for both fixed and variable costs.
+Cost estimators are important professionals in the construction, engineering, and finance industries.
+They are responsible for keeping track of the estimated costs associated with any given project using advanced financial models and techniques to account for both fixed and variable costs.
 They provide a range of services, from the early budget planning stages of the process all the way through to selecting suitable contractors or subcontractors and identifying ways to reduce labor expenses.
-Cost estimators are important professionals in the construction, engineering, and finance industries and earn an average salary of $65,170 per year in the U.S.
+Cost estimators earned an average annual salary of $74,740 in May 2023.

 9. Stockbroker

 A stockbroker is a type of financial professional who has the expertise, knowledge, and qualifications to buy and sell stocks and other securities on behalf of individual or institutional clients.
-They use their resources and market analysis abilities to provide advice on stock investments and recommend buying or selling decisions based on their client's investment goals.
-The average salary for stockbrokers in the U.S. is $62,910 per year, with employment expected to grow by 10% from 2021 to 2031.
+Stockbrokers use their resources and market analysis skills to give advice on stock investments and recommend buying or selling decisions based on their clients’ investment goals.
+The average annual salary for stockbrokers in May 2023 was $76,900, with employment expected to grow by 7% from 2023 to 2033.

 10. Budget Analyst

 A budget analyst is a financial professional who scrutinizes an organization's budget and makes recommendations to help the organization accomplish its goals in the most cost-effective way possible.
 These professionals analyze an organization's financial operations to ensure that it stays within allocated budgets.
-The median annual salary for budget analysts in the U.S. is $79,940, with the bottom 10% earning less than $49,330 and the top 10% earning more than $124,440.
+The average annual salary for budget analysts in May 2023 was $84,940, with the bottom 10% earning less than $56,760 and the top 10% earning more than $131,630.

 Ready to Earn Your Accounting Degree?

-Ultimately, when you earn an accounting degree, you not only possess a specialized set of skills but also develop important business capabilities that are transferable to a variety of professional settings.
-Pursuing a bachelor’s degree in accounting from WGU will provide a strong foundation in business ethics, sales, taxation, management, and more.
-And, since WGU is completely online and competency based, students can gain work and leadership experience while earning their degrees.
+Ultimately, when you earn an accounting degree, you not only possess a specialized set of skills but also develop important business capabilities that are transferable to myriad professional settings.
+Pursuing a bachelor’s degree in accounting from WGU will provide a strong foundation in business ethics, sales, taxation, management, and more, setting you up for success in many types of accounting careers.

 Recommended Articles